 Safe Work Australia has developed a number of checklists and fact sheets to help businesses keep workplaces, staff and customers safe during COVID-19 including:

 To reopen, some businesses may be required to collect and store customer, employee and contractor information to assist with contact tracing if required.

-GuestTrack is a free brower-based application to help businesses collect and store data of customers entering their premises.
+GuestTrack is a free browser-based application to help businesses collect and store data of customers entering their premises.
 The app requires businesses to print out a QR code with guest instructions for your business and display it at the entrance or on each table.
 Visitors will need to scan the QR code and enter their contact details.
 The information collected and stored must comply with privacy laws and time limits.

 Apply for grants

 Some state and territory governments have grants available to help small businesses affected by COVID-19 to get back on their feet.

 The Business Rebound and Adaptation Grant is designed to help Northern Territory small businesses affected by COVID-19 build their capacity and adapt to the new economic environment.

 Grants of up to $10,000 on a co-contribution basis are available to small businesses to carry out works that will enhance customer experience and improve business performance.
 This can include new technology, skilling of workers, structural works to business premises and major purchases and installations for the business.
 Two vouchers can be issued per business.

 You can apply if you are a business or enterprise that meets all of the following: